TCPA Defense Attorney – Consumer Telephone Protection: Protecting Against Robocalls & Telemarketing

 The TCPA restricted companies from making marketing telephone calls as well as the use of making calls that were automatic in nature and/or pre-recorded.

 Protecting Against TCPA Violations, Robocalls and Telemarketing Harassment

 The 1991 Act enforced these rules on both regular carriers and marketing companies.
-Shortly thereafter, the Federal Communications Commission adopted guidelines and regulations that would implement the Telephone Consumer Protection Act.
+Shortly thereafter, the Federal Communications Commission adopted guidelines and regulations that would implement the TCPA.